Vacuum tube: Description

 The earliest vacuum tubes evolved from incandescent light bulbs, containing a filament sealed in an evacuated glass envelope.
 When hot, the filament releases electrons into the vacuum, a process called thermionic emission.
 An added second electrode at a positive voltage relative to the filament, the anode or plate, will attract those electrons.
 The result is a net unidirectional flow of electrons from the filament to plate; there is no flow in the reverse direction because the plate does not emit positive ions.
 The filament has a dual function: it emits electrons when heated; and, together with the plate, it creates an electric field due to the potential difference between them.
 A tube with only two electrodes is termed a diode, and is used for rectification.
 Since current can only pass in one direction, such a diode (or rectifier) will convert alternating current (AC) to pulsating DC.
 This allow diodes to be used to convert AC to DC in a power supply, as a demodulator of amplitude modulated (AM) radio signals, and for similar functions.

 Early tubes used the filament as the negative electrode, the cathode; this is called a "directly heated" tube.
 Most later tubes are "indirectly heated" by a filament or heater element inside a metal tube functioning as the cathode, with an oxide coating that much improves electron emission.
 The heater is electrically isolated from the surrounding cathode and simply serves to heat the cathode sufficiently for thermionic emission of electrons.
 H. J. Round invented the indirectly heated tube around 1913.
 The electrical isolation allows all the tubes' heaters to be supplied from a common circuit (which can be AC, although the cathodes must be at a steady potential) separate from operating voltages; in particular the cathodes in different tubes can operate at different voltages.
 The filaments require constant and often considerable power, even when amplifying signals at the microwatt level.

+A Soviet-made television set viewed from the rear while powered on.
+The vacuum tubes are hot enough to pass the Draper point and glow in the visible spectrum.